Yuri-bot03/yuris-closet/README.md

 - **Manage Stock:**  Easily add new items to the ₱69 or ₱99 inventory.
 - **Purchase History:**  View a table of all recorded sales, including date/time, price, quantity, and transaction total.
 - **Daily Gross Sales:**  The dashboard aggregates sales by date and displays the total revenue for each day.
-- **Export CSV:**  Download the complete sales log as a CSV file for accounting and analysis.
+-- **Export CSV:**  Download the complete sales log as a CSV file for accounting and analysis.

+-- **Switch Back to Worker Page:**  A convenient link at the top of the dashboard allows the administrator to jump back to the worker interface without typing the URL manually.

 ## How It Works